WE SEND BEAUTIFUL EMAILS

 Bruna began drawing as a diversion during the German occupation of World War II.
 After the war, the illustrator apprenticed at the W.H.
 Smith bookstore in London and the Plon publishing company in Paris.
 After that, he studied at the Rijksakademie in Amsterdam before joining his family’s firm.

 Bruna distinguished himself designing book covers and posters before devoting himself to children’s writing full time.
 He created Miffy in 1955 after he and his young son encountered a playful rabbit during a seaside vacation.

-Looking back on Miffy, he said he hoped she had sparked the imagination of young readers “to see things in their simplest form.“So that life, with all its complications becomes a little clearer.”
+Looking back on Miffy, Dick Bruna commented that he hoped she had sparked the imagination of young readers “to see things in their simplest form.
+So that life, with all its complications becomes a little clearer.”